CSCfi/csc-user-guide/docs/support/tutorials/mahti_quick.md

 ## Moving data between Mahti and Puhti

+!!!
+Note
+    Allas has not been configured on Mahti yet, please use `scp` or `rsync` during the early pilot period.

-Data can be moved between supercomputers via [Allas](../../data/Allas/index.md) by first uploading the data in one supercomputer and then downloading in another supercomputer.
+Data can soon be moved between supercomputers via [Allas](../../data/Allas/index.md) by first uploading the data in one supercomputer and then downloading in another supercomputer.
 This is the recommended approach if the data should also